health benefits of mint

 The Health Benefits of Mint

 There are many health benefits of mint.
-From soothing upset tummies, to helping to boost your immune system, mint is a valuable household herb not to be ignored.
+From soothing upset tummies, to helping to support your immune system, mint is a valuable household herb not to be ignored.

 This herb is also easy to grow and does so with wild abandon.
 Be sure not to plant it where you can’t control its spread.
 I like to plant it in large containers, so it can’t take over my whole garden.